oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 You're essentially responsible for paying the FICA portion of your tax that an employer would have witheld had you been an employee.
 The FICA tax consists of Social Security and Medicare.
 You pay 12.4% on the first 137,700 of earnings(2020) for Social Security and 2.9% on all of your earnings for the Medicare portion.
 You will pay an additional 0.9% Medicare tax on the amount that your annual income exceeds $200,000 for single filers--$250,000 for married filing jointly, and $125,000 married filing separate.

 You calculate your net income by <b>subtracting deductions like business expenses from your total income on a Schedule C form</b> You can learn more about deductible business expenses by reading the Schedule C instructions and reading the IRS' Publication 535 Business Expenses.
-You then take 92.35% of your Schedule C net profit you calculated and use that to __determine your self employment tax on your Schedule SE__, so read the instructions for more information.
+You then take 92.35% of your Schedule C net profit you calculated and use that to <b>determine your self employment tax on your Schedule SE</b>, so read the instructions for more information.

 <h3> How Do You Pay Self-Employment Tax?</h3>